 Furthermore, another parameter is introduced in \cite{Afshordi:2001ze} as:

 This definition changes Eq. (\ref{Q}) to a more straightforward form.
 It can be written as a function of density profile and concentration parameter

-where $\Delta$ is the overdensity of the sphere and for a virialized cluster is somewhere in the region of $\Delta=200$, meaning that the cluster has an average density equal to 200 times as much as critical density of the universe.
-Last relation is driven in \cite{Afshordi:2001ze} regarding virial theorem and the definition of $\nu$; of course owing to modification of virial theorem, the factor $(1-\nu)$ has changed to $(2-2\lambda_i-\nu)$ for interacting models. \\
+where $\Delta$ is the overdensity of the sphere and for a virialized cluster is somewhere in the region of $\Delta=200$, meaning that the cluster has an average density of 200 times as much as critical density of the universe.
+Last relation is driven in \cite{Afshordi:2001ze} regarding virial theorem and the definition of $\nu$; meanwhile, owing to modification of virial theorem, the factor $(1-\nu)$ has changed to $(2-2\lambda_i-\nu)$ for interacting models. \\

-Both mass and temperature of a cluster have to be positive to result in a genuine outcome.
+Both the mass and temperature of a cluster have to be positive to result in a genuine outcome.
 Combining this principle with Eq. (\ref{Q}) shows a constraint on the possible values for $\lambda_i$.
 As all contributors in Eq. (\ref{Q}) are positive quantities, the ratio $(\frac{2\lambda_i+\nu}{2-2\lambda_i-\nu})$ should be positive.
 As a result, we should whether have

 or